sado729/sado729/README.md

 # Sadiq Mammadov

 Hi, My name is Sadiq Mammadov!
 I'm a Full Stack Developer .
-I develop websites as a web developer and I love my job💙.&nbsp;
+I develop websites as a web developer and I love my job💙.

 I have been involved in the ordering of websites since the years of my education.
 I have 10+ year experience working as the part of a team and individually.
 I'm always energetic and eager to learn new skills and a big lover of PHP and Laravel framework.
 This experience has given me the ability to develop the client's idea and turn it into a successful project, along with mastering the professional solutions of site orders.
-This allows us to provide the customer with the highest quality of service, keeping customer satisfaction as a priority.&nbsp;
+This allows us to provide the customer with the highest quality of service, keeping customer satisfaction as a priority.

 If you want your sites to be as fast, high-quality and reliable as possible, you can contact me.
 Rather than working with companies that are not experts in their work and cannot be found the next day, entrust your work to a professional.